Let us open with prayer.

 I’m going to tell you a true story told to me by a member here at CEMC.
 I’m not going to name the member because, while she has told me that she doesn’t mind this incident being known, I haven’t had the chance to ask her if she would feel comfortable being named in the context of this talk.

 It may be that some of you, on first hearing of this incident, may be inclined to dismiss it as trivial and of no relevance to the miracles of Jesus.
-I would ask you to bear with me as I recount the incident, and I’ll explain afterwards why I believe that incidents like this are actually of great relevance to the question of whether we should believe the miracles of Jesus.
+I would ask you to bear with me as I recount the incident, and I’ll explain afterwards why I believe that incidents like this are actually of great relevance to the question of whether we can believe the miracles of Jesus.

 This member of CEMC has a daughter who, when she was five years old, was watching Uri Geller on TV.
 Uri Geller is an entertainer and self‐proclaimed psychic famous for spoon bending, and it doesn’t matter for our purposes whether his claimed psychic powers are genuine or not.
 Anyway, this member’s little girl was watching him, and held a spoon in her own hands, and was copying what Uri Geller did.
 Suddenly she ran to the kitchen, exclaiming, “Look at this spoon, Mummy!”
 And the spoon was drooping before their eyes.
 It was floppy, and it bent under its own weight through a right angle before becoming stiff again.
 And this member of CEMC still has the spoon, bent, at home as a souvenir of what happened.

 In case you’re apt to dismiss that account as something that couldn’t possibly have happened, let me quote from a recent book by Dean Radin.
 Dean Radin has been Senior Scientist at the Institute of Noetic Sciences in California since 2001.
-He has spent his life researching paranormal phenomena and is a highly respected academic.
+He has spent his life researching anomalous phenomena and is a highly respected academic.
 He is not the kind of person who would bear false witness.
 This is a quote from a book that he published last year:

 Here’s what happened: I was attending a PK party with the intention of carefully watching a woman who claimed to have previously bent the bowl of a soup spoon.
 I too was holding a large, heavy soup spoon, mimicking her hand movements to get a better feel for what she might have been doing.